-If you have a fever or if you aren’t drinking a lot because it hurts to swallow your body will lose moisture.
-You need to increase your intake of fluids.
+If you have a fever or if you aren’t drinking a lot because it hurts to swallow, your body will lose moisture.
+You need to get more fluids.
 Water and ginger ale are good choices.
 Avoid citrus drinks, which can irritate an inflamed throat.

 Use Pain Relievers